 Also, check with your homeowners association for additional regulations

 on private swimming pools.

 No. In general, pool water from seasonal cleaning that is appropriately treated is acceptable for direct discharge to the storm drainage system as long as specific precautions are taken.
-More information can be found in the Proper Discharge of Swimming Pool Water brochure or by contacting the Stormwater Planning Division at 703-324-5500, TTY 711.
+More information can be found on the Proper Discharge of Swimming Pool Water Web page or by contacting the Stormwater Planning Division at 703-324-5500, TTY 711.
 Commercial swimming pool operators should contact the Health Department at 703-246-2300, TTY 711.
 It is recommended that backwash water be discharged to the sanitary sewer unless the pool operator can demonstrate a practical method for de-chlorinating..

 Swimming pool water can have a negative effect on the environment and on your neighbor’s property.
 Before pumping water from a swimming pool, the water should not contain any chlorine, the pH should be neutral and the discharged water should not go into your neighbor's yard.
 More information can be found on the Proper Discharge of Swimming Pool Water website or by contacting the Stormwater Planning Division at 703-324-5500, TTY 711.
 Commercial swimming pool operators should contact the Health Department at 703-246-2300, TTY 711.